 By default all clients can synchronize with the device, however, you can use the admin console to configure IP/MASK sets that can have additional permissions or fewer permissions such as blocking.

 Software upgrades can be performed using the admin console.
-By default, the device will auto-check for software updates but not install them.
-You can install upgrades manually or change the auto-check behavior to auto-install using the admin console.
+By default, the device will auto-install software updates but you can disable this by config if you wish.

 Configuring your NTP clients

 Setup of your clients

 You will need to point your clients to use the devices using NTP.
 This can be done using a DHCP option, modifying /etc/ntp.conf on Linux devices, or using a GUI on Windows or MacOS.

 Broadcast/Multicast mode are also supported, but disabled by default.
 See the online docs for how to configure this.

 You can verify if a client is using the device by viewing the NTP Clients link on the Web Interface which will list the IP of every client that has queried the device in the past 7 days.